Tuesday, November 16, 2021 · 16 min read

 “At Melecs we are using many different instruments.
 We have both the fast oscilloscopes and the classical data loggers”, Mr. Dostal explains.
 “These tests can be done with an oscilloscope.
 However, Dewesoft closes the gap in between the two types of instruments - it perfectly fits our application.”

 Data loggers work standalone but with limited functionality because of the onboard operating system, and sometimes have poor visualization.
 Oscilloscopes achieve very high sampling rates up to some GHz, but getting several instruments synchronized for a higher channel count is quite expensive.
-Based on the Windows operating system they can be extended by scripts, but memory price is quite high.
+Based on the Windows operating system they can be extended by scripts, but the memory price is quite high.

 For both instruments acquiring additional bus system data (like CAN, CAN FD, Flexray,…) is often not possible.
 You need to post-synchronize data from several instruments after the measurement.
 Sometimes it is a long way from the measurement task to get the first impression of your data.